stephenberry/glaze/README.md

 Glaze also supports binary messages via [BEVE](https://github.com/stephenberry/beve) and CSV support.
 And, the library has many more useful features for building APIs.

+## New Version 1.6.1 Clang Reflection!

+For the Clang compiler only, Glaze will reflect your structs.
+No need to write any `glz::meta` structures or use any macros.
+The reflection is hidden from the user and computed at compile time.

+- You can still write a `glz::meta` to customize your serialization, which will override the default reflection.
+- The `glz::meta` approach is still the most optimized.
+There is some work to do to make the automatic reflection just as fast.
+- This approach currently uses Clang's `__builtin_dump_struct`, but we will be able to invisibly move to standard C++ reflection whenever it becomes available.

 ## Highlights

 Glaze requires C++20, using concepts for cleaner code and more helpful errors.